 When ending your business relationship, it is important to have all terms and agreements written out to avoid later confusion and arguments.
 Your business litigation attorney can help you ensure that all issues are carefully documented and that all agreements and contracts are legally binding.
 Doing so prevents your partner from taking legal action against you later.

 At The Hunnicutt Law Firm, we will fight tenaciously for your best interests and to protect your business.
 We work with you to devise the best strategy for your case, and our team is invested in resolving your case with the lowest risk possible.
-Our Dallas business litigation lawyer is ready to fight for the results you deserve and we also offer alternative dispute resolution.
+Our Dallas business litigation lawyer is ready to fight for the results you deserve.